Mohd-Aflah/Brain-tumor/README.md

 ## 🧠 Project Overview

-Brain tumor detection and classification is a critical task in medical imaging.
+Brain tumor Classification and Segmentation is a critical task in medical imaging.
 This project presents a web-based intelligent system powered by deep learning to assist radiologists and doctors in diagnosing brain tumors from MRI images.
 Models such as **VGG16**, **EfficientNetB0**, and **ResNet50** were used to classify different types of tumors with high accuracy.

 ### 🔬 Key Features:
 - CNN-based detection of glioma, meningioma, and pituitary tumors